lreynaldoj/react-yt-flexible/README.md

 Check out our [live demo](https://codesandbox.io/p/github/lreynaldoj/react-yt-flexible-examples/main?import=true) to see `ReactYTFlexible` in action and explore more usage examples.

+You can also view the running app without seeing the code [here](https://react-yt-flexible-examples.vercel.app/).

 ## Key Features

 - Embed YouTube videos or thumbnails with a single video ID.